gustavodynia/gustavodynia/README.md

 # Hi 👋, I'm Gustavo

 ### ☁️ IT Infrastructure Analyst
-*Analista de Infraestrutura focado em desenvolvimento backend e automação + cloud.*
+*Infrastructure Analyst focused on backend development and automation + cloud.*

 ---